Code-Institute-Submissions/MS2-9/README.md

 - As a user, I want to see interesting and fun images some easy to memorise and some not so easy.

 - As a user, I want simple instructions.

+- As a user, I want to challenge my brain and exercise my memory.

 The user’s goals can be met via this website as it is a simple game with fun and interesting images.